-If the film strip inside your VHS gets filthy, clarity goes unclear.
+If the magnetic tape inside your VHS gets filthy, clarity goes unclear.
 To make sure there aren’t smudge marks or dust piles on your pictures, you’ll want to open up your VHS and remove any build-up with a cotton swab.
 Avoid blowing off dust, as trapped moisture from your breath can lead to mold.

-Thankfully, Legacybox can help make your memories are preserved before it’s too late.
-Send your old tapes to us, and we’ll convert those 8mm gems into digital movies on a USB or DVD.
-Don’t waste another minute — Dad’s rollerskate fiasco awaits!
+Thankfully, Legacybox can help preserve your VHS videos before it’s too late.
+Send your old tapes to us, and we’ll convert those 8mm gems into a digital format so you can keep your movies on a USB or DVD.
+Don’t waste another minute — Dad’s roller skate fiasco awaits!

 On a regular basis, your files are automatically verified and stored on several encrypted servers to guarantee they’re always safe and available.